florian-o/Chat-Socket-io/README.md

 # Chat-Socket-io
-Creating a chat with socket.io
+Creating a simple chat with socket.io